-Visitors have the opportunity to explore our Resource Row on the show floor, a value-ad for attendees searching for complimentary industry resources, including business development tools, recycling solutions, trend forecasters and textile education materials.
+Visitors have the opportunity to chat with Resource Row companies, a value-add for attendees searching for complimentary industry resources, including business development tools, recycling solutions, trend forecasters and textile education materials.

 FABSCRAP provides convenient pickup of textile waste from commercial businesses in NYC, including: fashion brands, interior designers, tailors, cutting rooms, and the entertainment industry.
 FABSCRAP is building an engaged network of students, artists, crafters, emerging designers, and industrial processors to reuse and recycle fabric scraps and utilizes new technologies to maximize diversion from landfill.

 Fair Trade USA® enables sustainable development and community empowerment by cultivating a more equitable global trade model that benefits farmers, workers, fishermen, consumers, industry, and the earth.
 The company achieves its mission by certifying and promoting fair trade products.

 Fashion Mingle is a fashion tech startup that is pioneering a powerful networking platform for fashion industry professionals.
 They believe that growing a successful fashion business begins with a strong local fashion community.
 This is why they are building local fashion directories in 100+ metro areas.
 With over 70 categories, their network will connect fashion entrepreneurs in every major city with the professionals they need to grow their business.

 Fashiondex is an apparel industry publisher and consultant specializing in up-to-date, on-line, in-person and in-print sourcing, design, production, and sustainable fashion information since 1992.